 Dr. Ted spent 8 years honing the practice of HOMe at BioBalance in the Philippines and during which time he certified 4 physician in HOMe. and the interest from the across the world grew quickly.
 As Dr. Ted likes to say: “This is not an ‘If you build it they will come’ situation.
 It’s more like, ‘Holy Sh*t, they’re coming and I gotta organize!”.

 In 2015, Dr. Ted, recorded a podcast series with health care practitioner and filmmaker, Jason Prall.
 Jason and Ted became fast friends and spoke at length about the massive potential of HOMe in the USA.
 Dr. Shekhar Pai, an internal medicine physician in Los Angeles, listened to the podcast series and was blown away by Dr. Ted’s off-the-charts IQ and EQ, and the potential of HOMe.
 Dr. Shekhar spent most of his money to meet Dr. Ted late in 2016 at the World Congresses for Microbiota and Mitochondria in France and Germany.
 Shekhar may have lost his passport on the trip but it was an otherwise transformative one for both of them, although neither quite knew to what extent at the time.

-Several months later, in January of 2017, Shekhar convinced Dr. Ted to visit Los Angeles where he met Roland Pankowich, an optimal health practitioner from Toronto (eh?), who was friends with Jason and also had his own podcast.
-Shekhar also invited his good friend Dr. Scott Sherr, an internal medicine from the Bay Area who specialized in Hyperbaric Oxygen Therapy.
-Roland and Scott journeyed from different locales but after their trip to LA, it was abundantly clear to both of them that the path forward was paved with HOMe and Dr. Ted at their core.
+Several months later, in January of 2017, Shekhar convinced Dr. Ted to visit Los Angeles where he met Roland Pankewich, an optimal health practitioner from Toronto, and Dr. Scott Sherr, an Internal Medicine physician from the Bay Area who specialized in Hyperbaric Oxygen Therapy.
+Roland and Scott journeyed from different locales but after their trip to LA, it was abundantly clear that the path forward was paved with HOMe and Dr. Ted leading the way.
+What followed were journeys to San Francisco, Toronto, and other locales/dimensions to formalize the organization and timelines for moving the "needle on health", as Dr. Ted likes to say.